Location: 33°52'44.76"N, 77°13'36.44"W (33.87910, -77.22679)

 Sunk By: U-124 Survivors: 38 of 38 survived (0 dead)

 Significance: Casualty of World War II's Battle of the Atlantic

 The Esso Nashville's bow section is intact and lying upside down with a slight list to the starboard side of the wreck.
 This is the highest relief on the wreck rising some 15-20 feet above the seafloor.
 The deck area is buried in the sand, but the hull is starting to breakaway and fall to the side.
 This is most evident near the anchors where there is a deep sand washout.
 Aft of the bow, the remains flatten out in a series of collapsed hull plates, masts and pipes.

 The entire crew of eight officers and 30 men abandoned the ship into the four lifeboats that were on board.
-All 38 crew survived with eight survivors in two lifeboats picked up by USS McKean and taken to Norfolk, Va.
-Twenty-two survivors were rescued by the U.S. Coast Guard cutter USCGC Tallapoosa (WPG-52) and were taken to Savannah, Ga.
-The remaining eight survivors were rescued by USCGC Agassiz (WPC-126) and taken to Southport, N.C.
+All 38 crew survived with eight survivors in two lifeboats picked up by USS McKean and taken to Norfolk, Virginia.
+Twenty-two survivors were rescued by the U.S. Coast Guard cutter USCGC Tallapoosa (WPG-52) and were taken to Savannah, Georgia.
+The remaining eight survivors were rescued by USCGC Agassiz (WPC-126) and taken to Southport, North Carolina.

 For several hours after the attack, the tanker held together by its deck plating and pipe lines.
 However, the ship finally broke completely in two, with the bow sinking.
-The stern section continued to float and was eventually salvaged and towed by USS Umpqua (AT-25) to Morehead City, N.C.
-Next, it was towed to Baltimore, Md., for further fitting and armament modification.
+The stern section continued to float and was eventually salvaged and towed by USS Umpqua (AT-25) to Morehead City, North Carolina.
+Next, it was towed to Baltimore, Maryland, for further fitting and armament modification.
 The ship ultimately returned to active service on March 16, 1943, less than a year after the attack.